 – Sri Ramana Maharshi

-In this article, I would like to suggest a few definitions, tips for a successful meditation, and some general information about this topic.
+In this article, I would like to talk about meditation definitions, suggest a few tips, and impart some general information about this topic.

 Let’s first start with a few definitions.